a-synchronous/rubico/README.md

 ```
 `functions` is either an array of functions or an object of functions

-all functions of `functions` are run in parallel
+all functions of `functions` are run concurrently

 `x` is anything